This post may contain affiliate links, view our disclosure policy.

 You can’t beat seeing a live musical or theatre performance in a big city as epic as Washington DC!

-Both the historic Ford’s Theatre and John F. Kennedy Center for the Performing Arts offer exhibits and learning, as well as amazing live performances.
+Both the historic Ford’s Theatre and John F. Kennedy Center for the Performing Arts offer exhibits, learning, and live performances.

 Get dressed up and treat your older kids to an unforgettable live Broadway-caliber play!